 So, what can we say about the 2018 remake starring Bruce Willis as Paul Kersey?
 Let us consider a few of the differences.
 First, in the 1974 original, what happens to Paul’s wife and daughter is much worse than in the 2018 remake.
 The daughter is brutally raped in the original, while her mother watches helplessly.
 It is pathetic and horrifying.
 In the remake, rape is only threatened, and the women are able to fight back: the daughter slicing a man’s face; the mother throwing boiling water in the face of another.
 The daughter never recovers psychologically in the original; she makes a full recovery in the remake.

 Second, whereas Paul was an architect in the original, in the remake he is a doctor who works in the emergency room of a hospital.
 At first, I thought this was for the sake of irony.
 I could almost imagine a tagline: “He removes bullets from bodies by day.
 He puts them back into bodies by night.”
-However, the purpose of his being a doctor was really to provide him with a way of finding out who the perpetrators were, when one of them is brought into the emergency room.
+However, the purpose of his being a doctor was really to provide him with a way of finding out who the perpetrators were, which begins when one of them is brought into the emergency room.
 Paul of the original never even imagines that he will encounter the men that killed his wife and raped his daughter.
-All the men he kills are just bad guys.
-Paul of the remake does kill a few bad guys unrelated to the assault on his family, but then the rest of the movie is all about tracking down all the guys that had anything to do with killing his wife and assaulting his daughter.
+All the men he kills are just bad guys, none of whom he has any personal connection with.
+He just walks the streets at night as bait, luring them to their doom.
+Paul of the remake does kill a few bad guys unrelated to the assault on his family, but then the rest of the movie is about tracking down all the men that had anything to do with killing his wife and assaulting his daughter.
+Actually, even the killing of one of the men who had nothing to do with the assault on his family is an act of revenge in behalf of a boy who came into the emergency room with a gunshot wound.
 Presumably, the producers of the remake thought this would make the movie better.
 It doesn’t, and not simply because the original is more realistic in this regard.
 Between getting revenge on the men that attacked his family and having his daughter make a full recovery, Paul of the remake gets closure.
-The situation for Paul of the original remains forever unresolved, for those men are still out there somewhere, and his daughter will never be the same again.
+The situation for Paul of the original remains forever unresolved, for those men are still out there somewhere, and his daughter will never be the same.

 All in all, the Death Wish of 1974 is by far the better movie.
 The remake is just another revenge movie.
 The original is existential.